 Joshua Langberg, Ph.D.

-Joshua M. Langberg, Ph.D., is a clinical psychologist and associate professor in the Department of Psychology at Virginia Commonwealth University (VCU).
-Dr. Langberg received his doctorate in clinical-community psychology from the University of South Carolina, completed internship at Duke University Medical Center and then worked for six years as a child psychologist at Cincinnati Children’s Hospital Medical Center.
-Dr. Langberg came to VCU in 2011 and co-founded the ADHD Clinic that now serves many families in and around Richmond.
+I am a clinical psychologist and associate professor in the Department of Psychology at Virginia Commonwealth University.
+I received my doctorate in clinical-community psychology from the University of South Carolina, completed internship at Duke University Medical Center and then worked for six years as a child psychologist at Cincinnati Children’s Hospital Medical Center.
+I came to VCU in 2011 and co-founded the ADHD Clinic that now serves many families in and around Richmond.

-Dr. Langberg’s main research and clinical interests surround the development of interventions to improve the academic and behavioral functioning of adolescents with ADHD.
-He focuses on developing interventions that are brief, cost-effective and feasible to implement.
-His work is community-based and he has developed interventions for community pediatric and school settings.
-He has a particular interest in teaching adolescents with and without ADHD to independently use important academic and life skills such as organization and time-management skills.
-One of the interventions he developed, the Homework, Organization, and Planning Skills (HOPS) intervention, teaches these skills and is now used in many schools across the United States.
+My main research and clinical interests surround the development of interventions to improve the academic and behavioral functioning of adolescents with ADHD.
+I focus on developing interventions that are brief, cost-effective and feasible to implement.
+My work is community-based and I have developed interventions for community, pediatric and school settings.
+I have a particular interest in teaching adolescents with and without ADHD to independently use important academic and life skills such as organization and time-management skills.
+One of the interventions I developed, the Homework, Organization, and Planning Skills (HOPS) intervention, teaches these skills and is now used in many schools across the United States.

-Dr. Langberg directs the Promoting Adolescent School Success (P.A.S.S.) research group at VCU, that includes faculty, graduate and undergraduate students, and full-time research staff, all devoted to the mission of helping adolescents succeed in school.
-Dr. Langberg works with many graduate and undergraduate students at VCU and also employs several school counselors who provide intervention in local schools and multiple research and study coordinators.
+I direct the Promoting Adolescent School Success (P.A.S.S.) research group at VCU, which includes faculty, graduate and undergraduate students, and full-time research staff devoted to the mission of helping adolescents succeed in school.
+I work with many graduate and undergraduate students at VCU and also employ several school counselors who provide intervention in local schools and multiple research and study coordinators.